SAP/abap-to-json/docs/basic.md

   * Boolean converted as ABAP_BOOL (‘’ or ‘X’)
   * Date/Time/Timestamps from JSON converted based on the type of corresponding ABAP element
   * integers/floats/strings moved to corresponding fields using ABAP move semantic (strings are un-escaped).
 There is no limit on the size of deserialized strings, the only restriction is the constraints of receiving data type.
 Escaped Unicode symbols (\u001F) in strings are decoded.
-  * elementary data types are converted if do not match: JavaScript integer can come into ABAP string or JavaScript string into ABAP integer, etc.
+  * elementary data types are converted if they do not match: JavaScript integer can come into ABAP string or JavaScript string into ABAP integer, etc.
   * Transformation takes into account property naming guidelines for **JSON** and **ABAP** so that camelCase names will be copied into the corresponding CAMEL_CASE field if the CAMELCASE field is not found in the ABAP structure.
 Do not forget to use the same PRETTY_MODE for deserialization, as you have used for serialization.
   * Default field values, specified in reference ABAP variable are preserved, and not overwritten if not found in the JSON object
   * Transformation of **JSON** structures into ABAP class instances is NOT supported.
 * Support of conversion exits on deserialization

-The parser for serializing/deserializing uses single-pass parsing and is optimized to provide the best possible performance in ABAP in release release-independent way.
+The parser for serializing/deserializing uses single-pass parsing and is optimized to provide the best possible performance in ABAP in a release-independent way.
 But for time-critical applications, which have kernel version 7.20 and higher, it is recommended to use built-in **JSON** to **ABAP** transformations (CALL TRANSFORMATION).
 If transformation for some reason does not work, please assist with the following notes: [1650141](http://service.sap.com/sap/support/notes/2368774) and [1648418](http://service.sap.com/sap/support/notes/2368774).

 # Usage example
 ## ABAP to JSON usage example